Sharon is a Director in the Private Client Team based at our York office.

 Sharon Richardson is on the Alzheimer’s Research UK’s list of solicitors who have experience of clients affected by dementia.
 This list is at www.alzheimersresearchuk.org/solicitors.

-Sharon reports in to Richard Watson - Head of Private Client Team.
+Sharon reports in to Richard Watson - Director and Head of Private Client Team.

 You can connect with Sharon Richardson on LinkedIn here.